Domains

 Note

-The Domain Management page is accessible only to the root account (super user).
+The Domain Management page is accessible only to the super users in domain d.
+The user root is the admin of this domain.

 Domains provide multi-tenancy to LiveForms.
 They serve as isolated containers for Users, Roles, Applications, Forms, Flows, and Submissions.
 When a user logs into DBS LiveForms, they are logging into a specific domain using their login name formatted as “{username}@{domain}”.
 Domains can be used for creating isolated instances of LiveForms for different departments or branches of a company.